Indian National Congress

 On social issues, it advocates secular policies that encourage equal opportunity, right to health, right to education, civil liberty, and support social market economy, and a strong welfare state.
-Being a centre-left party, its policies predominantly reflected balanced positions including secularism, egalitarianism, and social stratification.
-The INC supports contemporary economic reforms such as liberalisation, privatisation and globalization.
+Being a centrist party, its policies predominantly reflected balanced positions including secularism, egalitarianism, and social stratification.
+The INC supports contemporary economic reforms such as liberalisation, privatisation and globalisation.
 A total of 61 people have served as the president of the INC since its formation.
-Sonia Gandhi is the longest-serving president of the party, having held office for over twenty years from 1998 to 2017 and again from 2019 till 2022.
-Mallikarjun Kharge is the current serving President.
+Sonia Gandhi is the longest-serving president of the party, having held office for over twenty years from 1998 to 2017 and again from 2019 to 2022 (as interim).
+Mallikarjun Kharge is the current party president.
 The district party is the smallest functional unit of Congress.
 There is also a Pradesh Congress Committee (PCC), present at the state level in every state.
 Together, the delegates from the districts and PCCs form the All India Congress Committee (AICC).
-The party is also organized into several committees and sections, such as the Congress Working Committee (CWC).
+The party is additionally structured into various committees and segments including the Working Committee (CWC), Seva Dal, Indian Youth Congress (IYC), Indian National Trade Union Congress (INTUC), and National Students' Union of India (NSUI).
+The party holds the annual plenary sessions, at which senior Congress figures promote party policy.

 History

 Foundation

-The Indian National Congress conducted its first session in Bombay from 28 to 31 December 1885 at the initiative of retired Civil Service officer Allan Octavian Hume, known for his pro-Indian activities.
-In 1883, Hume had outlined his idea for a body representing Indian interests in an open letter to graduates of the University of Calcutta.
-It aimed to obtain a greater share in government for educated Indians and to create a platform for civic and political dialogue between them and the British Raj.
-Hume took the initiative, and in March 1885 a notice convening the first meeting of the Indian National Union to be held in Poona the following December was issued.
-However due to a cholera outbreak there, it was moved to Bombay.
+During the latter part of the 1870s, there were concerted efforts among Indians to establish a pan-Indian organisation for nationalist political influence.
+In 1883, Allan Octavian Hume, a retired British Civil Servant also known for his pro-Indian activities, outlined his idea for a body representing Indian interests in an open letter to graduates of the University of Calcutta.
+The aim was to obtain a greater share in government for educated Indians and to create a platform for civic and political dialogue between them and the British Raj.
+Hume initiated contact with prominent leaders in India and a notice convening the first meeting of the Indian National Union to be held in Poona the following December, was issued.
+However, due to a cholera outbreak in Poona it was moved to Bombay.
+Subsequently, the first session of the Indian National Congress held in Bombay from 28 to 31 December 1885 at Gokuldas Tejpal Sanskrit College.
+Hume organised the first meeting in Bombay with the approval of the Viceroy Lord Dufferin.
+He assumed office as the General Secretary, while Umesh Chandra Banerjee was appointed as the first president of Congress.
+Hume believed that while the British helped bring peace to India, they still had not solved the country’s economic problems.

-Hume organized the first meeting in Bombay with the approval of the Viceroy Lord Dufferin.
-Umesh Chandra Banerjee was the first president of Congress; the first session was attended by 72 delegates, representing each province of India.
-Notable representatives included Scottish ICS officer William Wedderburn, Dadabhai Naoroji, Pherozeshah Mehta of the Bombay Presidency Association, Ganesh Vasudeo Joshi of the Poona Sarvajanik Sabha, social reformer and newspaper editor Gopal Ganesh Agarkar, Justice K. T. Telang, N. G. Chandavarkar, Dinshaw Wacha, Behramji Malabari, journalist, and activist Gooty Kesava Pillai, and P. Rangaiah Naidu of the Madras Mahajana Sabha.
-This small elite group, unrepresentative of the Indian masses at the time, functioned more as a stage for elite Indian ambitions than a political party for the first decade of its existence.